igorkislyuk/application-coordinator/README.md

 ## Guidelines for creating ApplicationCoordinator

-First we start with Coordinator protocol.
-Declare at least one method - start()
+First we start with `Coordinator` protocol.
+Declare at least one method - `start`

-Create base class [BaseCoordinator] for all coordinators which will inherited by.
-It should adopt Coordinators protocol.
+Create base class `BaseCoordinator` for all coordinators which will inherited by.
+It should adopt `Coordinator` protocol.

-Add two methods for storing and removing dependencies of another coordinators
+Add two methods for storing and removing dependencies of another coordinators: `addDependency:` & `removeDependency:`

 Create application coordinator, that will be root coordinator.
 In this example it has tabbar as output (items and settings), also provide it with coordinators factory

 For a tabbar configure several blocks, that will be fired on certain events.
 For example, didLoad event of tab selection event.
 Normally each block should receive flow object, e.g. navigation controller.
-You can create coordinator from any place you want

-After that create factory protocols for coordinators and provide implementation at least for one children coordinator of base type [ItemCoordinator], and use it in application coordinator
+After that create factory protocols for coordinators and provide implementation at least for one children coordinator `ItemCoordinator`, and use it in application coordinator

-Deal with the Router.
+Deal with the `Router`.
 It is neat class for push / present / pop / dismiss

-2 protocols for each view controller
+Create 2 protocols for each view controller, like `FlowControllerInput` & `FlowControllerOutput`

-factory for controllers
+Than you should deal with the factory for controllers.
+Normally , you should create protocol for each factory implementation and depends on it.
+Keeping things simple, we adopt one factory implementation for all factory controllers protocols.

-output for each flow
+Than you should create output for each controller in the flow.
+E.g. `ItemListOutput` for `ItemListViewController`

-factory for controllers

-wrap it all out

-Initialiaze application coordinator from AppDelegate.
-Prefer using lazy initialization
+After that you can freely initialiaze application coordinator from AppDelegate.
+Prefer using lazy initialization.

+## Problem section

+The one problem I faced it method call order.
+When we use pure xib-files, and create window manually, we faced with wrong order of methods: viewDidLoad of tabbar controller called earlier than simple start method in ApplicationCoordinator.
+So after switch to storyboard, problem simply gone.
+Otherwise, we can't call start method of root coordinator earlier, because we should init coordinator with init-ed controller.
+It's a bit sophisticated, I'm sorry, just maybe don't know some stuff...

+## TODO

+- write it here, what needs to be done.

 ## Stack technologies